Where can I see my online shop?

 Product Projections query:

-The Query Product Projections method requires the backend to go through the product database in order to check the products against the query predicates.
+The Query Product Projections method requires the backend to go through the product database to check the products against the query predicates.
 Thus, the query requested from a shop-front-end can take much longer compared to a search request.
 The amount of data to be submitted is lower compared to the ‘product query’ method below.
 Reference Expansion is supported by this method.

 The Query Products method is the preferred option for shop-backends since the representations for the